-Note: This isn’t guidance on how to avoid a blacklisting or sidestep anti-spam groups.
-This is information regarding how to address an issue with a now-defunct blacklist, where there’s nobody at the group to contact to request delisting.
+Note: This isn’t guidance on how to avoid getting listed or sidestep anti-spam groups.
+This is information regarding how to address an issue with a now-defunct blocklist, where there’s nobody at the group to contact to request delisting.

-If you’re listed on the SPEWS blacklist, as confirmed by checking their website, then I’m of the opinion that the following steps are probably what you should take to deal with the issue.
+If you’re listed on the SPEWS blocking list, as confirmed by checking their website, then I’m of the opinion that the following steps are probably what you should take to deal with the issue.

 - Check the status of SPEWS here.
 If it’s long out of date, proceed with the steps below.
 If it’s been updated recently, read the SPEWS website for information on how to proceed.

 - Assuming that SPEWS has not been updated in months, your next step should be a review your bounce data.
 Does it contain bounce data that references a SPEWS block?